-Figure 11 depicts a schematic view of the SFD test section and the lubricant flow path.
-A journal, with diameter D=127 mm, is rigidly mounted to a base, which in turn is fastened to a heavy pedestal.
+Figure 10 depicts a schematic view of the SFD test section and the lubricant flow path.
+A journal, with diameter D=127mm, is rigidly mounted to a base, which in turn is fastened to a heavy pedestal.
 The nominal design radial clearance (c) in the film lands equals 0.127 mm (5 mil).
-The journal is hollow to route lubricant from a supply system to the SFD through three orifice restrictors, each 2.54 mm in diameter and located 120° apart.
+The journal is hollow to route lubricant from a supply system to the SFD through three orifice restrictors, each 2.54 mm in diameter and located $120^{\circ}$ apart.
 Note that the number of active (open) orifice holes can be varied by selective plugging.
-ISO VG 2 oil is pumped through the test journal at an inlet temperature of ~25°C. The oil physical properties are 2.65 mPa·s in absolute viscosity (μ) and 805 kg/m3 in density (ρ).
+ISO VG 2 oil is pumped through the test journal at an inlet temperature of ~25°C. The oil physical properties are 26.5 mPa.s in absolute viscosity ( $\mu$ ) and 805 kg/m in density ( $\rho$ ).
 The lubricant chosen reproduces the viscosity of an aircraft engine oil at the operating condition (~180°C).

-Oil flows through the three orifice feed holes and fills the damper central groove and the adjacent film lands.
+Oil flows through the three orifices feed holes and fills the damper central groove and the adjacent film lands.
 The lubricant exits the damper at the top and bottom sections of the journal, and a suction pump routes the oil back to a large volume storage tank.
-A flowmeter records the lubricant into the damper (Q{in}) while the flow rate leaving the bottom land (Q_b) is measured by recording the time to fill a vessel surrounding the journal base.
+A flowmeter records the lubricant into the damper $(Q{in})$ while the flow rate leaving the bottom land $(Q_b)$ is measured by recording the time to fill a vessel surrounding the journal base.